awsdocs/aws-cli-user-guide/doc_source/cli-usage-help.md

           [--max-items <value>]
           [--generate-cli-skeleton]
 ```
-For example, `describe-instances` has a default behavior that describes ***all*** instances in the current account and region\.
+For example, `describe-instances` has a default behavior that describes ***all*** instances in the current account and AWS Region\.
 You can optionally specify a list of `instance-ids` to describe one or more instances\. `dry-run` is an optional boolean flag that doesn't take a value\.
 To use a boolean flag, specify either shown value, in this case `--dry-run` or `--no-dry-run`\.
-Likewise, `--generate-cli-skeleton` does not take a value\.
+Likewise, `--generate-cli-skeleton` doesn't take a value\.
 If there are conditions on an option's use, they are described in the `OPTIONS` section, or shown in the examples\.

 Options
 A description of each of the options shown in the synopsis\.